steftas/itekakoApp/README.md

 ## Run project

-Run `ng serve` for a dev server.
+Download project, run `npm install` to install all dependencies then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-Live version of this app is on this link: ``.
+Live built version of this app is on this link: `http://test.wallmusicrecords.com`.

 ## Tests